NoahHodgson/project-melia/docs/Melia-Mar-Biographics.md

 of the All-Father.
 Basically an Odin-type figure.
 Local deities are incorporated into the religion.
 The All-Father is somehow the progenitor of all of the other gods.
 Loki-like figure called Qali, a trickster.
+They worship Gamesh as well as a sort of hero-king.

 Tabradi worship Melia, a Gaia-like goddess.
 Nature-y Druid-y, but also with some darker elements.
 Death is also a crucial